 If you’re working remote (like many nowadays), you might notice that you don’t need an open space to be constantly interrupted.
 Your colleagues on slack will happily do that for you.

 The Possible Solutions

 A good headphone could be a partial solution.
-If you can’t listen to music while working, there are plenty of website which can let you mix different natural sounds (birds, forest and so on) or even white noise, which can help you focusing.
+If you can’t listen to music while working, there are plenty of websites which can let you mix different natural sounds (birds, forest and so on) or even white noise, which can help you to focus.
 It might sound silly, but it’s a real life savior to me.

 These are my two favorites:

 But wearing headphones several hours a day can be tiring as well.
 If you can’t deal with the open space noise, here are two possible solutions:

 - Ask for the IT team to be isolated its in own space.
 Your colleagues in marketing, HR, customer support and sales will, more likely, do most of the noise.
 Not because they want to, but because their work oblige them to often communicate on the phone, skype, and so on.

 - Working from home.
 My experience: I’m more productive being from time to time at home, since I know the environment and I can control it, according to my needs.
 Here’s a study about home office and its benefits, in case you want to convince your company to allow it.

 If you’re already working from home but you’re interrupted all the time, tell your colleagues that doing pomodoro is very effective with you.
 Then, cut every possible source of interruption (Slack, mails, Zoom, and whatnot) for 25 (or 50) minutes and enjoy your low stress and your productivity.

 There is a lot more to say about stress and how to deal with it.
 Nevertheless, let’s summarize what we learned: